samirjabib/samirjabib/README.md

 <h1 align="start" >Full-Stack Developer</h1>

-<h2>Tech stack.</h2>
+# Full-Stack Developer

+## About Me
+Software Developer with 4+ years of experience building full-stack solutions for e-commerce platforms, SaaS applications, and scalable UI component libraries for npm.
+I specialize in creating responsive, maintainable web and mobile applications using React and TypeScript.
+Skilled in clean code practices, design patterns, and agile methodologies, with expertise in Node.js, serverless technologies, and tools like Supabase and Nx.
+Passionate about continuously learning and staying updated with the latest technology trends to enhance productivity and deliver innovative, high-quality solutions.

+## Tech Stack
- Javascript, Node.js, Typescript, React, Nextjs, Tailwind, Server actions,  Supabase, PostgreSQL, Express, Strapi, Cloudflare, Vercel, Storybook, Vitest.
+JavaScript, TypeScript, React, Next.js, React Native, Tailwind, Node.js, Supabase, PostgreSQL, Strapi, Cloudflare, Vercel, Storybook, Vitest.

 <h3 align="left">Languages and Tools:</h3>